hllorens/afan-app/README.md

 1) **cognitionis-js**: from either it's github repo (cognitionis-js) or from https://github.com/hllorens/afan-app/tree/master/www/external-dependencies-backup
+  Note: probably useful to get a version committed and just update it manually (comparing with the official repo)
 2) **afan-app-media**: dropbox (current-projects/afan-app-media) or from https://github.com/hllorens/afan-app/tree/master/www/external-dependencies-backup
 3) **chartist**: from its web or from https://github.com/hllorens/afan-app/tree/master/www/external-dependencies-backup.
 Without chartist you will get an ERROR in afan-app-resultados.js